image of a man writing from a perspective of a glass wall

 Marketing tactics are like a toolbox—you have a bunch of different tactical marketing techniques, and you can use them in any combination to get your brand into the hands of your target customers.

-Know your strategy and tactics!
+Know your Strategy and Tactics!

 More topics about branding